jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 with five whole tone intervals and two semitones spaced as far apart as possible.

+Scales are identified by their intervals---either the interval between scale degrees (ex.
+T-T-S-T-T-T-S) ir the interval from each scale degree to the tonic (ex.
+1-2-3-4-5-6-7-1 or 1-2-b3-4-5-b6-b7-1).

 The **major scale** is a seven note diatonic scale with semitones between degrees 3-4 and 7-1.
 Canonically, all the major scale degrees are major or perfect intervals.